-Muslim Aid was one of the key partners with the Visit My Mosque campaign on Sunday, when around 250 mosques across the country opened their doors to people of all faiths to build and strengthen bonds across communities.
-Muslim Aid staff and volunteers were present in town and city mosques around the UK along with representatives of the mosques and other Muslim organisations.
+Muslim Aid is partnering with the Visit My Mosque campaign, this Sunday (3 March), when some 250 mosques across the country are due to open their doors to people of all faiths to build and strengthen bonds across communities.
+Muslim Aid staff and volunteers will be present in at least ten sites along with representatives of the mosque and other Muslim organisations.

 “We are very proud to embrace this initiative, which has forged greater understanding between neighbouring communities across the country since its inception.”, said Muslim Aid Chief Executive Jehangir Malik OBE.